Bicycle Repairs Anyone Can Learn

 Ensuring Proper Saddle Height

-Proper saddle height is crucial for comfort and efficiency.
-Sit on the bike with one pedal at its lowest point.
-Your leg should be nearly straight with a slight bend in the knee.
-Adjust the saddle height by loosening the seat post clamp, moving the saddle to the correct height, and retightening the clamp.
+Getting your saddle height right affects comfort, power, and knee health.
+Sit on the bike and put one pedal at the bottom of the stroke.
+With your heel on the pedal, your leg should be nearly straight with just a slight bend at the knee.
+Loosen the seat post clamp, slide the saddle to the right height, and retighten.
+Small changes here make a big difference on longer rides.

 Checking Tire Pressure